 To survive and thrive, you need to be tethered to at least one other person in your life.
 Tatkin says our culture of autonomy makes this difficult, but it’s essential for health and well-being.

 Tatkin claims this is the ultimate medication for depression, anxiety, and getting through life.
 A secure base is essential to be able to survive and thrive in the world today.

 Listen to this audiobook to improve your relationship

-While this is only a snapshot of what’s in the audiobook, Stan goes on to cover the different attachment styles (Wave, Island and Anchor) and how they interact.
+While this is only a snapshot of what’s in the audiobook, this complete audio learning program covers the different attachment styles (Wave, Island, and Anchor) and how they interact.